sadamir/rsschool-cv123/cv.md

 ___

 #### About myself:
 Currently I'm working as a Supervisor Air Traffic Controller.
 Throughout my career in aviation industry which is currently almost 8 years, I've been thinking about returning into an IT industry, because I've graduated IT univeristy in 2012, but due to personal issues I had to switch my career path in 2013.
 Now is the time to get back to basics.
-I am planning to become Front-End Developer in 2022
+I believe that I will become Front-End Developer in 2022.
 ___

 #### Skills: